Philiphao-Bluebolt/Obsidian-Technology-Note/~🎓~ 课程学习 Courses/NTU/EE6203 - 📉 Computer Control Systems/❔ QUESTIONS.md

 > $$\delta(t)=\lim_{\Delta \to 0}\begin{cases} \frac{1}{\Delta} & 0\leq t<\Delta \\ 0& t>\Delta \end{cases}$$
 > So there's no need to struggle with the equation, it's just a special definition for engineering convenience

+---
+## State Space

+> [!FAQ] Does uncontrollable system have controllable canonical form?
+Does unobservable system have observable canonical form?
+>

+> [!FAQ] How to convert a discrete inpulse transform function into a state space?
+>

+---
+## Digital Controller Design

+> [!FAQ] All of Zero-pole matching, Bilinear transform and Z transform will transform a continuous system to a discrete form.
+What is the difference of the three approaches?
+Can they use interchangeably?